An orthogonal perspective on Gauss composition: Introduction

+The Clifford functor associates to a quadratic $\scrO_X$-module $Q \colon \scrM \to \scrL$ the odd Clifford bimodule $\Clf^1(Q)$ over the even Clifford $\scrO_X$-algebra $\Clf^0(Q)$.
 The Clifford bimodule inherits the following key structural property.
-Let $Y \to X$ be a locally free morphism of degree $n \geq 1$ and let $\scrI$ be an $\scrO_Y$-module which is locally free of rank $n$ as an $\scrO_X$-module.
-Recall that the \emph{regular} $\scrO_Y$-module is $\scrO_Y$ itself (considered as an $\scrO_Y$-module).
-Accordingly, we say that $\scrI$ is \defi{pseudoregular} if for all open $U \subseteq X$ and all $\alpha \in \scrO_Y(U)$, the characteristic polynomial of $\alpha$ acting by multiplication on $\scrO_Y(U)$ and $\scrI(U)$ are equal.
-When $Y \to X$ has degree $n=2$, it is enough to check traces (\Cref{lem:traceable}), and so $\scrI$ is also called \defi{traceable} by Wood \cite{Wood}*{p.~1758}.
+Let $\scrA$ be a locally free $\scrO_X$-algebra of rank $n$, and let $\scrI$ be a left $\scrA$-module which is locally free of rank $n$ as an $\scrO_X$-module.
+Recall that the \emph{regular} $\scrA$-module is $\scrA$ itself (considered as an $\scrA$-module).
+Accordingly, we say that $\scrI$ is \defi{pseudoregular} if every algebra element acts with the same characteristic polynomial as in the regular representation: for all open $U \subseteq X$ and all $\alpha \in \scrA(U)$, the characteristic polynomials of $\alpha$ acting by left multiplication on $\scrA(U)$ and $\scrI(U)$ are equal.
+We prove (\ref{prop:cliffpseudo}) that $\Clf^1(Q)$ is pseudoregular as a left (and right) $\Clf^0(Q)$-module.
+When $n=2$, it is enough to check traces (\Cref{prop:traceable}), so in this case $\scrI$ is also called \defi{traceable} by Wood \cite{Wood}*{p.~1758}.